aput346/stats220/README.md

 **Ilham Putra aput346 Github repo.**

-The purpose of this repo is to display my meme and gif for assignment 1 of STATS220.
+The purpose of this repo is to display the skills and knowledge I have learnt from the STATS220 course so far.

 ## Links